{\lambda}: A Benchmark for Data-Efficiency in Long-Horizon Indoor Mobile Manipulation Robotics: INTRODUCTION

 We used $\lambda$ to benchmark several models and establish baseline performance for long-horizon MoMa tasks.
-Behavior cloning (BC) models trained on the dataset showed low success rates, $2.7\%$ and $5.1\%$, indicating data inefficiency while confirming the dataset’s ability to support learning.
-A neuro-symbolic modular approach, combining foundation models with task and motion planning, achieved an $44.4\%$ success rate, significantly outperforming the BC models, illustrating the potential of such approaches to enable more data-efficient MoMa systems in the future.
-These results demonstrate $\lambda$'s effectiveness in highlighting data efficiency limitations of current models and guiding the future development of improved architectures for indoor robotics.
+Behavior cloning (BC) models trained on the dataset showed low success rates, such as $2.7\%$ and $5.1\%$, indicating data inefficiency while confirming the dataset’s ability to support learning.
+A neuro-symbolic modular approach, combining foundation models with task and motion planning, achieved a $44.4\%$ success rate, significantly outperforming the BC models, illustrating the potential of such approaches to enable more data-efficient MoMa systems.

-\textbf{Our contributions are summarized as follows:} \begin{itemize} \item \textbf{$\lambda$ benchmark:} We introduce a novel benchmark specifically tailored in size to evaluate data efficiency in MoMa, emphasizing language-conditioned, long-horizon pick-and-place indoor tasks in realistic household and workplace settings. \item \textbf{High-quality dataset:} $\lambda$'s tasks are paired with 571 human-collected trajectories, providing natural variability, replay-verifiability, and a balance of simulated and real-world data for robust model evaluation. \item \textbf{Comprehensive evaluation:} We benchmark several models, including behavior cloning and neuro-symbolic modular approaches, providing a baseline for future model development for MoMa tasks of this nature. \end{itemize}
+\textbf{Overall, our contributions are summarized as follows:} \begin{enumerate*}[label=\textbf{(\arabic*)}] \item \textbf{$\lambda$ benchmark:} We introduce a novel benchmark specifically tailored in size to evaluate data efficiency in MoMa, emphasizing language-conditioned, long-horizon pick-and-place indoor tasks in realistic household and workplace settings. \item \textbf{High-quality dataset:} $\lambda$'s tasks are paired with $571$ human-collected robot demonstrations, providing natural variability, replay-verifiability, and a balance of simulated and real-world data for robust model evaluation. \item \textbf{Comprehensive evaluation:} We benchmark multiple methods, including BC and modular neuro-symbolic approaches, providing a baseline for future MoMa system development. \end{enumerate*}

-\section{Related Work}
+\section{RELATED WORK}